Men’s Mental Health and Wellbeing In Rural Ireland.

 The suicide rate in Ireland has increased significantly since the 1970s and this rise in suicide is mainly due to an increase in male rates which are now approximately three times that of female suicide rates in this country (NOSP, 2011).
 The age pattern of suicide also changed from the mid-20th century in Ireland and elsewhere in that suicide become more prevalent among younger, rather than older, people (WHO, 2012).
 Urban rural differences are also evident with higher suicide rates in rural areas of Ireland as in other countries and rates tend to escalate with levels of rural remoteness (Platt et al 2007; NSRF, 2011; Alston, 2012)

 According to the latest survey from St Patrick’s Mental Health Services Attitudes to mental health difficulties remain fraught with stigma and negativity which is very visible in today society.
-Mental Health issues touch every person and every family in some way, it is important to check in on family and neighbours and help them open up about how they feel, it may help prevent them becoming a statistic.
+Mental Health issues touch every person and every family in some way, it is important to check in on family and neighbors and help them open up about how they feel, it may help prevent them becoming a statistic.

 As Jim found out by contacting Cavan Therapy Clinic we have many solutions to many problems, Don’t suffer in Silence.